 It is clear that consumers are increasingly demanding visibility on how the products they buy are manufactured.
 As a vertically-integrated outlier in the global apparel industry with over 90% of our revenues generated by products manufactured within our companyowned facilities, Gildan is well positioned to deliver that transparency.
 We are publishing our 14th CSR report, sharing with stakeholders our achievements, challenges and path forward.

 We strongly believe that our people are the most important resource in our company and a critical driver of our success.
 Any company can acquire the machines that we buy, but very few companies can match Gildan for the strength of our people, the quality of their skills and our collective dedication to making great products and operating responsibly.

-Our commitment to our people goes beyond ensuring fair wages to include strong benefits that deliver postive impacts to their daily lives and communities.
+Our commitment to our people goes beyond ensuring fair wages to include strong benefits that deliver positive impacts to their daily lives and communities.
 Last year alone we provided more than 2 million hours of training and development to our 50,000 employees.

 In line with the Company’s Diversity and Inclusion policies and underlying principles, introduced in 2016, we are pleased to see that women currently make up more than 42% of management positions and close to 47% of our overall employee base globally.

 We have implemented programs such as the Women’s Empowerment Program in collaboration with World Vision® Honduras, the Women’s Leadership Lecture Series and a variety of mentoring initiatives to inspire, engage and support women in developing their leadership skills.